vluz/GPT3miniGUI/README.md

 *then enter `streamlit run chat3gui.py` to run*
 <br>
 <br>
-A run.bat is included with both steps in Windows
+`run.bat` is included with both steps in Windows